Catalyst (TV program)

-Catalyst is an Australian science journalism television program broadcast by the Australian Broadcasting Corporation (ABC).
+Catalyst is an Australian science journalism television program broadcast by ABC.
 The program is currently the only science show on primetime television in Australia.
-Launched in 2001, it replaced Quantum which had ceased the previous year.
-Catalyst is regularly broadcast on ABC TV at 8:30 pm on Tuesdays and repeated at 6:00 pm on Sundays.
+Launched in 2001, it replaced Quantum (TV series) which had ceased the previous year.
+Catalyst was regularly broadcast on ABC TV at 8:30 pm on Tuesdays and repeated at 6:00 pm on Sundays.

 Overview

 The show broadcasts stories on scientific themes, and in particular significant recent developments and discoveries.
 It focuses primarily on stories relevant to Australia, but the series covers international developments as well.
 It attempts to convey information in a way that is not only accurate but also interesting and informative to the general population, often discussing the ethical, political and other implications of scientific discoveries and research as well as the discoveries themselves.

-The show's website describes it as follows:
+The show's website says that "Catalyst, Australia's flagship weekly science program, showcases Australian and global science discoveries".

-Prime examples of Catalyst featured segments include "Corporate Psychopaths", "The Truth About Vitamins", and "Smell and Schizophrenia".
+Examples of Catalyst featured segments include "Corporate Psychopaths", "The Truth About Vitamins", and "Smell and Schizophrenia".

 The show originally was broadcast in a 30-minute format.
 Following a series of controversies and an internal review of the program, the ABC announced in November 2016 that Catalyst would shift to a 60-minute format starting in 2017.

 The new format utilises out-of-house experts in their respective fields, presenting 60-minute in depth documentaries.
 Episodes have included "The Great Australian Bee Challenge", "Bionic Revolution", "Feeding Australia" and "The Secret To Making Better Decisions".

 Staff

-The Catalyst team is composed of specialised science journalists, science communicators and producers, each with different specialisations and roles.
-Over Catalyst's history, the staff has included:
+Over Catalyst's history, staff have included: